var-shi-tha-9/Number-Guessing-Game/README.md

    - 📉 Too Low
    - 📈 Too High
    - ✅ Correct Guess
-5. The game continues until the correct number is guessed.
+5. The game continues until the correct number is guessed or number of attempts are finished.

 ---